Hajerrrh/Feed-Reader-Testing/README.md

 In order to run the application you can:

-* Open it directly from its page https://hajerrrh.github.io/Feed-Reader-Testing/
 * Download this GitHub Repository to your machine, extract the (.zip) folder and open index.html from a browser
 * Clone or fork this project: